Goddie-Owiny/Goddie-Owiny/README.md

 - 👋 Hi, I’m @Goddie-Owiny
 - 👀 I’m interested in Becoming a senior Software developer
 - 🌱 I’m currently learning JavaScript as my first programming language.
-As usual, I have a little skills on HTML and CSS.
+I have a little skills on HTML and CSS.
 - 💞️ I am looking forward for collaborations inorder to help me improve my Programming skills for my Dream Job
 - 📫 How to reach me .......